 I was part of the content and social strategy for the sales solutions division at LinkedIn.
 The social launch of that product gave me insights around how LinkedIn views the sales audience.
 I went from working the b2b to capacity, to working with the consumer product, to working with the corporate communications team -where I ran social media for LinkedIn globally.
 I left LinkedIn after the acquisition was announced with Microsoft.
 And then HootSuite came along and asked if I would work with them, and I’m a huge fan of HootSuite

 I believe that the biggest obstacle for sales professionals using social media is their lack of confidence on how to engage and use platforms.
 That manifests in non-participation or bad participation- where social media salespeople act like traditional salespeople.
-Social media should be used as a platform to educate buyers in a way that makes them want to have conversations with you.
+Social media should be used as a platform to educate The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. in a way that makes them want to have conversations with you.
 It is not a sales platform; It is a value-added platform.

 When you get an InMail from someone trying to make a sale immediately after connecting, your reaction is to disconnect.
 So now that salesperson has lost you forever.
 Salespeople need to understand how to build relationships before trying to sell.
 When you’re trying to connect your network strategically, it’s in a sales person’s best interest to build their network.
 You can reach out to IT directing makers and say something about how fascinated you are with the things that they’ve shared.
 It’s a low and inviting barrier of entry because it drives to the ego of the buyer.
 It helps the salesperson become more educated on what’s happening in that industry.
 Once you’re connected you can start building that relationship by engaging with their updates.
 Constantly adding value from some insights you think a buyer might be interested in may make the buyer say “I would love to be involved in something like this”.
 That’s when you’re able to take it offline.